 My partner once taunted me after an argument and said that I would rather lose my sleep than lose a fight.
-But it’s good to argue and let it all out because when you stop arguing in a relationship, it means that you have stopped caring.
+I admit, I need to allow a conflict to breathe till the next day sometimes before jumping to resolve it.
+But it’s good to argue and let it all out (whenever you’re both ready) because when you stop arguing in a relationship, it means that you have stopped caring.
 Joseph Grenny, the co-author of the New York Times bestseller Crucial Conversations, writes that couples who argue together, stay together.
 The problem begins when you start avoiding those arguments.

 We’re here to help you understand why arguments are important in a relationship, in consultation with counselor Nishmin Marshall, who specializes in offering counseling for loveless marriages, abusive marriages, boredom, fights, and sexual problems.
 She says, “Arguing is just another vexed version of putting your point across.
 When couples fight, it brings clarity.
 It helps them understand each other’s perspective.”